2000-Rahul/SelfLearn-Chatbot-using-NLTK-Python/README.md

 - A **self-learning chatbot**, also known as an AI or intelligent chatbot, is a type that uses machine learning algorithms to enhance its performance over time continuously.
 This indicates that the chatbot can acquire knowledge from user interactions and modify its responses accordingly.
 - Why are chatbots important? <br>

-  Cost and Time Effective ~ Humans cannot be active on-site 24/7 but chatbots can and the replying power of chatbots is much fast than humans. <br>
+  Cost and Time Effective - Humans cannot be active 24/7 but chatbots can and the replying power of chatbots is much fast than humans. <br>
-  Cheap Development cost ~ with the advancement in technology many tools are developed that help easy development and integration of chatbots with little investment. <br>
+  Cheap Development cost - with the advancement in technology many tools are developed that help easy development and integration of chatbots with little investment. <br>
-  Human Resource ~ Today Chatbots can also talk with text o speech technology so it gives the feel as a human is talking on another side. <br>
+  Human Resource - Today Chatbots can also talk with text o speech technology so it gives the feel as a human is talking on another side. <br>
-  Business Branding ~ Businesses are changing with technology and chatbot is one out of them.
+  Business Branding - Businesses are changing with technology and chatbot is one out of them.
 Chatbot also helps in advertising, branding of organization product and services      and give daily updates to users.

 ## Natural Language Tool Kit (NLTK)
-- NLTK is a leading platform for building Python programs to work with human language data.
-It provides easy to use interfaces to over 50 corpora and lexical resources such as WordNet, along with a suite of text processing libraries for classification, tokenization, stemming, tagging, parsing, and semantic reasoning, wrappers for industrial-strength NLP libraries, and an active discussion forum.
+- NLTK (Natural Language Toolkit) is the go to API for NLP (Natural Language Processing) with Python.
+It is a really powerful tool to preprocess text data for further analysis like with ML models for instance.
+It helps convert text into numbers, which the model can then easily work with.
 ## Steps invovled in building model
  **1. Importing libraries** <br>
  Necessary libraries are imported for model like numpy, nltk, string, random